2021–22 AEK Athens F.C. season: Overview

 The season had already started badly from very early on, but after the elimination the transfer moves were completed, and the team seemed ready in claiming titles.
 In the beginning, AEK showed that they had a quality roster, but they lacked the psychology and determination to compete for the title race.
-The first negative results of the team brought to the administration doubts in the face of Milojević.
-Nevertheless, in October, the contract of Serbian coach was mutually terminated.
-AEK found themselves yet again looking for a coach in the midst of the season.
-Although most were in favor of a foreign experienced coach, Melissanidis decided to give a chance to a promising Greek coach, Argiris Giannikis, who had a very good presence for two seasons at PAS Giannina.
-As usual the change of coach initially brought some positive results, but it quickly became apparent that many things were missing from the team to emerge as real contenders for the title.
+The first negative results of the team raised doubts to the administration about Milojević.
+Nevertheless, in October, the contract of Serbian manager was mutually terminated.
+AEK found themselves yet again looking for a manager in the midst of the season.
+Although most were in favor of a foreign experienced manager, Melissanidis decided to give a chance to the promising Argiris Giannikis, who had a very good presence for two seasons at PAS Giannina.
+As usual the change of manager initially brought some positive results, but it quickly became apparent that many things were missing from the team to emerge as real contenders for the title.

-In the cup, AEK making an extensive rotation and the coach giving time to players that didn't compete much during the previous games easily passed through A.E.
+In the Cup, AEK making an extensive rotation and the manager giving time to players that didn't compete much during the previous games easily passed through A.E.
 Kifisia for the round of 16.
 In the quarter-finals they faced PAOK.
 Despite their good image at both legs, they were again eliminated by the club of Thessaloniki, after their collapse in the final minutes of the stoppage time of the second leg at home, where they conceded two goals, and the game was turned around for PAOK.